 Peru has provided a stable legal and business environment for the past 25 years.
-As a result, the country has been recently granted investment grade by major risk assessment entities4.
-Provided they meet certain minimum requirements, foreign investors are entitled to enter into the Legal Stability Agreements referred to in the following section.
+As a result, the country has recently been considered as a country with investment grade by major risk assessment entities.
+Provided they meet certain minimum requirements, foreign investors are entitled to enter into the Legal Stability Agreements referred to in Section IV below.